 Key Initiative CLAPAS

-A Key Initiative for Innovative Interdisciplinary Research in Plant Health and Agrosystems.
+A Key Initiative for Innovative Research in Plant Health and Agrosystems.

-Faced with multiple biotic and abiotic risks to plants, such as diseases, pests, climate change and intensive farming practices, plant health research is a major challenge.
-These challenges affect not only agricultural productivity, but also food security, biodiversity and ecological balance.
-Against this backdrop, the CLAPAS1 initiative proposes to explore plant health through a broad approach, inspired by the exposome concept, which encompasses all interactions between plants and their environment (soil, microbiota, bio-aggressors, auxiliaries, etc.).
-This approach is fully in line with the One Health approach, linking plant, environmental, animal and human health.
+Faced with multiple biotic and abiotic risks affecting plants, such as diseases, pests, climate change, and intensive agricultural practices, plant health research is a major challenge.
+These challenges affect not only agricultural productivity but also food security, biodiversity, and ecological balance.
+In this context, the CLAPAS initiative1 initiative proposes to explore plant health through a broader approach, inspired by the concept of the exposome, which encompasses all interactions between plants and their environment (soils, microbiota, pests, beneficial organisms, etc.).
+This approach is fully in line with the One Health perspective, linking plant, environmental, animal, and human health.

 CLAPAS aims to structure the Montpellier scientific community around three priority research areas: